 Something as simple as dry land, a warm blanket, a cup of coffee and a sympathetic smile will suffice initially but as the hours and days unfold, you'll have to deal with the day to day painfully slow progress in getting things back to some semblance of normality.

 The insurance company will need to know the whole story as soon as possible after the flooding has occurred and will give you the best advice possible as they will be used to dealing with such cases.
-A loss adjuster will be appointed to deal with your individual claim.
+A loss adjuster will be appointed to deal with your claim.
 In the unfortunate position of you not being insured, you'll need to appeal to anyone who you think may be able to help steer you in the direction of official bodies and charities who can offer assistance in any way, shape or form.
-The importance of insurance for any business owner or householder cannot be emphasised enough and it's peace of mind to be insured to protect against every eventuality.
+The importance of insurance for any business owner or householder cannot be emphasised enough and it's 'peace of mind' to have adequate cover against every peril.